AbigailCobb/voter-registration-data-viz/README.md

 * [Technologies](#technologies)

 ## Introduction
 Welcome!
 The purpose of this project is to use Python to analyze and visualize new voter registration in early 2020 versus early 2016 in 11 states and Washington, D.C.
-The analysis and visualizaions seek to answer the following questions:
+The analysis and visualizations seek to answer the following questions:
 *  How many new voters registered in each state by year?
 *  What state had the most new voters register in each year?
 *  How did the number of new voters compare to the total population of the state?